zamrokk/JavaCDDDocumentation/README.md

 ## Flow

 This flow is in two part, first the user is interacting via HTTP directly to the peer without security.
 Then, we develop a client application using the Java SDK with security enabled.
-The user will interact via the HTTP API on top of the Spring Boot application.
+The user will interact via the HTTP API on top of a Java web application.

 <img src="images/architecture.png" alt="Flow" width="100%"/>

 1. The user opens Postman to do HTTP calls (DEPLOY,QUERY,INVOKE requests)
 2. A query or invoke request is sent to a peer where a chaincode has been already deployed
 3. The peer reads the Ledger state and/or creates a new transaction which is dispatched to the other peers
-4. The user is using now the Spring Boot application API to interact with the blockchain network
+4. The user is using now the web application API to interact with the blockchain network
-5. When the application has started, the user has been enrolled with the CA
+5. When the web application has started, the user has been enrolled with the CA
 6. The application is using the Java SDK and the user certificate to communicate with the peer
 7. Same as step 3